bpmsg/ahp-os/README.md

 In your http root directory:
-`git clone https://github.com/bpmsg/ahp-os.git ahp` Modify `includes/config.php` to set your database and mail parameters.
+`git clone https://github.com/bpmsg/ahp-os.git ahp` Create a `config.php` file, or duplicate the `config-sample.php` file in the `includes` directory and rename it to `config.php`.
-Set permission for config.php to 640.
+Edit/modify `includes/config.php` to set your database and mail parameters.
+Set permission for `config.php` to 640.

 As a database, either **`sqlite`** or **`mysql`** (MariaDB) can be defined.
 If you expect to have less than hundred users, sqlite will work fine.If you use `mysql`, create an empty database first.